ananya12sharmaa/CS121_project3/README.md

 // final draft //
 ## Algorithm

-iinclude the io and random libraries
+include the io and random libraries

 declare the constants